projection-error/projection-experiment/README.md

 Each of these observations represent three different kinds of wrong:

-Observers X and Y have provided wrong answers.\
+Observers X and Y have provided wrong answers, with over-estimations and under-estimations for each line.\
-Observer Z has provided the right answer - however, for the wrong reason.
+Observer Z has provided the right answer - however, for the wrong reason!
 This is revealed by a follow-on question:

 Question: "What is the length of each line, if the shortest continuous element is length 1?"